Skip to main content

 Random Chars

 FocusMe generates a string of random characters that you must type out exactly.
-The length is configurable — longer strings take more effort.
+The character count is configurable directly on the protection page using the inline spinbox — longer strings take more effort.
+You can also enable Perfect mode, which requires an exact match with no mistakes.

 Good for: Discouraging impulsive bypassing.
-The friction of typing random characters gives you time to reconsider whether you really need to disable the plan.
+The friction of typing random characters gives you time to reconsider.

 The plan cannot be stopped by any means until the schedule allows it.
 There is no password, no override, no escape hatch.
 Good for: Maximum willpower support, serious commitments, parental controls.

-Forced mode is serious.
-Once a forced plan is active, the only way to unblock is to wait for the schedule to end.
-Make absolutely sure your plan is configured correctly before enabling forced protection.
+Enforced mode is serious.
+Once an enforced plan is active, the only way to unblock is to wait for the schedule to end.
+Make absolutely sure your plan is configured correctly before enabling Enforced protection.
 Test your plan without protection first.

 Protection Settings

-The Protection step (Step 5) in the Plan Wizard has these settings:
+The Protection page in the Plan Wizard has these settings:

 SettingDescription